Truly free tools every entrepreneur should know

-With Google form and SurveyMonkey you can easily create and send out surveys for free to a large panel.
+With Google Forms and SurveyMonkey you can easily create and send out surveys for free to a large panel.

 Finally, ask your customers for product or service reviews with Trustpilot.
-These reviews can make an impact on your conversion rate by bringing proof that your products/services are great, like Amazon or Airbnb do on their own platforms.
+These reviews can make an impact on your conversion rate by bringing proof that your products or services are great, like Amazon or Airbnb do on their own platforms.

 Keeping track of your financial statements is not only mandatory but also crucial for the livelihood of your business.
-Bokio is an easy to use and completely free accounting software allowing you to do your own bookkeeping, invoicing and payroll management without having any skills in those fields.
+Bokio is an easy to use accounting software allowing you to do your own bookkeeping, invoicing and expenses management without having any skills in those fields.

 CRM for Sales and Marketing

 Organize your contacts, get deeper insights on every lead, monitor deals and customers behaviour with a CRM like Hubspot or Airtable.

 Which tools would you recommend?
 Please leave a comment below 👇